 3. Professional-looking finishes

 You might think that an ottoman bed’s design might choose practicality over aesthetics, but it’s not the case.
 Ottoman bed bases are sturdy and elegant.
 You can upholster them in different materials so that your bed fits in with a specific style for your room.
 They can work with a traditional interior design style or a contemporary one, depending on your chosen material and colour.

 Ottoman beds and comfort

 Normally, when you’re choosing a mattress, you’ll consider factors such as the level of firmness, how you feel about memory foam and whether a latex or allergen-free mattress is the better option for you.
-You don’t need a specially tailored mattress for ottoman beds (unless you choose a bespoke bed), but there are some different aspects that will have an impact on your decision:
+You don’t need a specially tailored mattress for ottoman beds (unless you choose a bespoke bed), but some different aspects will have an impact on your decision:

 Ottoman beds have a hydraulic system, and the weight of your mattress can affect how easy you find it to open and close the bed.
 Ideally, it would be best if you considered going for a lighter mattress than a heavier one.
 Traditional sprung mattresses tend to be heavier, so you might prefer to avoid them.
 If you do decide to use a spring mattress, try to choose a thinner one.

 Some mattresses need wider gaps between the slats.
 Others need narrower ones.
 The gap between slats should be approximately 7 centimetres (2.7 inches).
 Any wider will inflict more wear and tear on the mattress.
 Whether the mattress is compatible with the slats will depend on the mattress’s design and materials.